Gabriel-Alves-Cunha/hmr-electron/README.md

 ## Usage

-You need to have a file on the root of your package named __*__hmr-electron.config.ts__*__
+You need to have a file on the root of your package named __*__hmr-electron.config.ts__*__ Type in your terminal `yarn hmr-electron init` and this file will be created:

 ``` ts
 import type { UserProvidedConfigProps } from "hmr-electron";